verasls/MSc_dissertation/lit_review_quotes.md

 - Functional ability (or the restriction of it) is a determining factor in independent living.
 A person’s level of functional ability has a significant impact on quality of life.
 Many tools have been developed to assist in the assessment of functional ability.
 **Mathie MJ.
 Physiol Meas.
 2004;25(2):R1-R20.**

+- The term PA is used to describe various aspects of an indivi- dual’s daily behaviours (sports, occupation), activities (walking, running, swimming) and bodily movements.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

+- Summary measures of PA extracted from motion sensors and self-report instruments have commonly been expressed using nominally the same metrics, such as minutes/day in specific intensity categories (eg, moderate-to-vigorous PA (MVPA) minutes or MET-minutes).
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

 ---

 # Accelerometers